How to Use Git for Website Development? (Tips for PHP Developers)

 Second world of the day: Commit.

-Commit is a snapshot of all the files contained in a repo in a given time.
+Commit is a snapshot of all the files contained in a repo at a given time.

 You will have your initial commit when you make a directory a repo and when you change some code.